 There aren’t many calendars busier than the retail marketing calendar.
 Every month brings with it a host of key retail dates – federal holidays; observed holidays; religious holidays, and more – from the silly to the serious.

-In this blog, we will list all of the important dates you should have in your ecommerce marketing calendar, including why they’re important and some ideas about how your business can craft marketing campaigns around them.
+In this blog, we will list all of the important dates you should have in your ecommerce marketing calendar for 2023, including why they’re important and some ideas about how your business can craft marketing campaigns around them.

 We will also provide you with a downloadable ecommerce marketing calendar so you won’t miss a thing.